SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-functions.md

 payex.hostedView.checkout().open();
 ```

-Take care not to run this command multiple times, as this will open up multiple
+Take care not to run this function multiple times, as this will open up multiple
 payment windows at the same time.

 ## Update